sqrew/tunes/book/src/game-audio/game-engine-integration.md

 Tunes is **framework-agnostic** and integrates trivially with any Rust game engine.
 No wrapper crate needed - just store `AudioEngine` in your game state and call `play_sample()`.

 > **Universal Pattern:** All Rust game engines follow the same pattern: create `AudioEngine`, store it, call methods.
-That's it.

 ## Table of Contents